 Most importantly, it builds on our proud DIY history and has enabled us to maintain focus and work together towards collective goals that we as a community identify as being important.

 What has been achieved under the SNCP?
-The first community-owned solar farm in Australia, the Nimbin Farmers’ Markets, the Nimbin Food Co-op, 7 Sibley Street, the Rainbow Road Walking Track, the acclaimed Nimbin Community Disaster Plan and much, much more has been achieved under the SNCP.
+The first community-owned solar farm in Australia, the Nimbin Farmers’ Markets, the Nimbin Food Co-op, 7 Sibley Street, the Rainbow Road Walking Track (now renamed the Rainbow Walk), the acclaimed Nimbin Community Disaster Plan and much, much more has been achieved under the SNCP.
+For a full Report on the Achievements to date (until 2023) click here.

 What is the format of the SNCP?
-The SNCP currently consists of 9 Key Focus Areas: Arts and Culture, Economic Development, Energy, Ecosystems and Biodiversity, Food & Farming Security, Health and Wellbeing, Housing and the Built Environment, Social & Political, Transport - with sustainability and climate change mitigation underpinning the whole Plan.
-Each Focus Area has an overall Key Result/Vision (see above graphic) which the community has broken down into Goals and strategies for working towards those Goals.
+The SNCP currently consists of 10 Key Focus Areas: Arts and Culture, Economic Development, Energy, Ecosystems and Biodiversity, Food & Farming Security, Health and Wellbeing, Housing and the Built Environment, Social & Political, Transport, and Water - with sustainability and climate change mitigation/adaption underpinning the whole Plan.
+Each Focus Area has an overall Vision (see above graphic) which the community has broken down into Goals and strategies for working towards those Goals.

-The Sustainable Nimbin Community Plan (SNCP) is the result of three community planning forums held in February 2009, then on Saturday 4th June 2011 and most recently on Sun 22nd Nov 2015.
-See the latest version of the SNCP: 2016-2021 plus Appendix One to the Report (report on Achievements from 2009 to 2015)..
+The Sustainable Nimbin Community Plan (SNCP) is the result of community planning workshops held in February 2009, then on Saturday 4th June 2011, then on Sun 22nd Nov 2015 and then again revised and updated in 2024 via a series of community workshops.

 The outcomes of the SNCP are monitored in a number of ways, including the Sustainable Nimbin Community Surveys of which four have been undertaken to date.
 You can find the results of these surveys here.